In this blog, we will see how to backup and restore etcd on the kubeadm cluster.

 To restore the backup etcd snapshot run the following command

-ETCDCTL_API=3 etcdctl snapshot restore /opt/etcd.db
+snapshot restore /opt/backupetcd.db

-/opt/etcd.db is the location of my snapshot, this command will restore the etcd on the default location.
 By running the restore command you will get the following output

-/opt/etcd is the data directory where I am restoring etcd.
+You can also specify the data directory for restoring etcd using the --data-dir flag. /opt/etcd is the data directory where I am restoring etcd.

 Conclusion